TsukiSama9292/TsukiSama9292/README.md

 My responsibilities span AI development, DevOps, full-stack engineering, server system architecture design, CI/CD pipeline implementation, technical research, backend and server infrastructure management, cybersecurity, and overall operations—all of which I manage directly.
 Under my leadership, our 2025 capstone project earned first place.
 I bring strong expertise in AI agent development, prompt engineering, system design, server architecture, Unity integration with APIs and web servers, container orchestration, and full-stack web frameworks.

+At K12EDU, we have greatly benefited from the invaluable suggestions and constructive feedback provided by supervising professors, lab seniors, and volunteer testers.
+Their insights have played a crucial role in refining our platform and shaping our design and development strategies, and I am deeply grateful for their support.

 ---

 <!-- GitHub Stats Side by Side -->